taonity/java-discord-help-tree-bot/README.md

 A bot that answers questions using discord SelectMenu

 ### Features
-- Can be invited to any guild
+- Can be invited in any guild
-- Support two languages: English and Russian
+- Supports two languages: English and Russian
 - Easy configurable questions and answers in YAML format
 - YAML file management using Gitea
 - Online question tree configuration file updating